I passed by a t-shirt the other day in the parks. It read:

 - What you see quantitatively, does not completely reflect what you need to hear qualitatively.

 - Remember that the survey is not an end to itself.
 It’s a gateway toward making improvements.

 Finally, here is my take.
 The results seen here are typical of what I would expect from most Fortune 100 companies.
 What is astonishing, however, is that this is a movie studio.
 This is an amusement park.
 This is a TV company.
 This is not your typical insurance company or bank.
 This is a very volatile industry.
 It’s show business, for Pete’s sake!
 So the fact that an amusement park would get these kinds of scores is amazing.
 The fact that, given the in-and-out flow of people in the film and television industry, they would even attempt to look at this, is fairly noteworthy.
 Therefore, I’m impressed that Disney worldwide is focusing on this and trying to improve the experience for its employees.
 And the results are pretty good.
 Perfect?
 No. But they are moving in the right direction.
 Certainly I don’t think they are going into some downward tail spin as other critics might express.

 What do you think?
 Do you think this is a true measure of employee satisfaction?
 Do you think that it improves employee engagement when done correctly?
 And do you think Disney is moving in the right direction?

-*If you like me were desperate to find anything on Walt Disney as a kid you would know that in any encyclopedia the entry for Disareli always precedes the entry for Disney.
+*If you were a kid like me, always desperate to find anything on Walt Disney, you would know that in any encyclopedia, the entry for Disraeli always followed the entry for Disney.